SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

     :width: 400
     :align: center

     Functional block diagram of an SPI device interface.
-During an write access to the device the active low CS_B line enables shift register and output buffer.
+During a write access to the device the active low CS_B line enables shift register and output buffer.
 When the CS_B line goes high the shift register data is transferred to the data latch.
 Additional logic (not shown) allows data from the latch (or other selected registers) to be loaded back into the shift register for reading.

 An SPI bus is used for the communication with most of the modules in this lab course.
 Using ALT mode 0 for GPIO[11:8] enables the bus.